graalvm/graal-languages-demos/graalwasm/graalwasm-embed-rust-code-guide/README.md

 Now you can embed the Rust library in a Java application using the GraalVM Polyglot API.
 For this, you:
-1. load the JavaScript binding as a Java resource
+1. Load the JavaScript binding as a Java resource
-2. evaluate the binding as a JavaScript module in a `Context` with access to `js` and `wasm`
+2. Evaluate the binding as a JavaScript module in a `Context` with access to `js` and `wasm`
-3. create a Java interface for the Rust library
+3. Create a Java interface for the Rust library
-3. use [`Value.as(Class)`](https://www.graalvm.org/sdk/javadoc/org/graalvm/polyglot/Value.html#as(java.lang.Class)) to expose the module under the Java interface
+3. Use [`Value.as(Class)`](https://www.graalvm.org/sdk/javadoc/org/graalvm/polyglot/Value.html#as(java.lang.Class)) to expose the module under the Java interface
-4. program against the Java interface as usual
+4. Program against the Java interface as usual

 ```java
 package com.example;